anluke/guitar-portal/README.md

         <img src="https://github.com/anluke/guitar-portal/blob/main/README-IMAGES/TESTING-IMG/Console%20test/console.png?raw=true">
     </details>

     Tested this feature few days ago just after successfully uploading to Heroku.
-I was told by one od the Tutors that is' most deifinitely an issue with Cloudinary in the backend but everything else seems to work so this is 1 error is not affecting my site.
+I was told by one of the Tutors that it is most likely and issue between Heroku and Cloudinary Everything else seems to work so this is only error which does not seem to be affecting my site's functionality.

 ## Deployment